Skriesten/Git-Learning-with-IntelliJ/src/Readme.md

-This is for Learning Git
+This is for Learning Git.
+This file was modified